approov/quickstart-xamarin-httpclient/SHAPES-EXAMPLE.md

 ## ADD THE APPROOV SDK

 The Approov SDK is available as a NuGet package in the default `nuget.org` repository and is conveniently named `ApproovSDK`.
 Since the `ApproovSDK` uses platform specific code you will need to add the NuGet packages to the `ShapesApp.Android` and `ShapesApp.iOS` projects instead of the generic `ShapesApp` project.
 Select `Project` and `Manage NuGet Packages...` then select `Browse` and search for the `ApproovSDK` package.
-Additionally, you need to remove the `System.Net.Http` package from both projects, since a custom subclass, `ApproovHttpClient` implements its functionality and is part of the `ApproovSDK` package.
+Additionally, you need to remove the `System.Net.Http` package from both projects, since a custom subclass, `ApproovHttpClient` implements its functionality and is part of the `ApproovHttpClient` package.

 Your project structure should now look like this: